demisto/content-docs/docs/integrations/scheduled-commands.md

 #### Code Example
 In the example below, we are polling against the `client.call_api` function.

-If the api has a successful resppnse, we return our results wrapped in a PollResult object.
+If the api has a successful response, we return our results wrapped in a PollResult object.

 Otherwise, we return whether to `continue_to_poll` according to the results of the `should_not_keep_polling` function.
 (Note, either a boolean or a predicate can be passed to continue_to_poll)
 ```python